Phil Matson: Swimming career

-Football
+Football career

 "[Matson] himself was a wonderful footballer.
 His name has been bracketed with that of the late Albert Thurgood as the best player of all time.
 Grim, relentless, shrewd, strong as a lion, courageous and trier from start to finish, Matson was a great figure on the field." — The Sporting Globe, 20 July 1928.

 "All up, Matson played and/or coached nine clubs and was involved in 13 premiership (five as a player, four as player/coach and four as coach) and four runner-up teams in 25 completed seasons." — Peter Carter.

-A fast, vigorous, and versatile utility with an ability to take the big mark (despite being only 179 cm), Matson played at half-back and half-forward and took turns in the ruck.
+Matson played at half-back and half-forward and took turns in the ruck.
 He played for both South Australia (1909–10) and Western Australia (1908, 1911, 1914) and captained the South Australian team at the 1914 interstate carnival.